EMC-prog/ServerChecker/README.md

 # ServerChecker

-A simple linux server controller made in Python.
+A simple linux server controller made in Python. **The project will remain on hold until newer advice due to it being useless.**

 ## Requirements